SinOverCos/Kivy-Python---Game-of-Life/README.md

 Some Issues Encountered Along the Way:
 ======================================

-- Comments at the top of gameoflife.py has more detail.
+- Comments at the top of gameoflife.py have more detail.

 - Number one issue: I did not separate this project into different modules from the beginning.
 It's too late to un-clutter all my classes into different files now.